Mardell: Obamacare on a precarious political tightrope

 He tells me the failure of the website itself has undermined an important part of the Obama coalition.

 "The many young voters who put him in office initially did so because they had seen the private sector manifestly fail, financial collapse, recession, and they believed that government was the solution," said Mr Holtz-Eakin, who was a senior adviser to Mr Obama's 2008 opponent, John McCain.
 "They've now seen the government fail.
-I think they will have a far more jaded view of any promises the next time around."'Nitty gritty'
+I think they will have a far more jaded view of any promises the next time around."

 While Republicans see big political opportunities, Democrats see huge pitfalls they are determined not to fall into.